-Natalie Davis has nearly two decades of experience shaping and implementing health care policies to improve the lives of all Americans.
-She is known for her person-centered approach to building health care solutions, and has a history of building partnerships – with organizations, patient advocacy groups and everyday people – that work to create positive change in our country’s health care system.
+Natalie Davis has worked for nearly two decades shaping and implementing American health care policies to improve the lives of all people.
+In 2018, she and fellow national health care leader Andy Slavitt launched United States of Care to ensure that everyone in the country has access to quality, affordable health care regardless of health status, social need, or income.
+She is relentless in her person-centered approach to building health care solutions and has a history of building partnerships – with organizations, patient advocacy groups and everyday people – that work to create positive change in our country’s health care system.